mattrips/scratchPad/Protocol Conformance.md

 ### 1.5 Immutable
 A protocol conformance is immutable.
 It cannot be altered by operation of a program.

-The witness to which a protocol conformance points for a particular protocol requirement does not depend upon how it is used within a program.
+With respect to a protocol conformance, the witness for a particular protocol requirement does not depend upon how the type is used or how

 ### Sourcing of Implementations